Generic selectors

 Closing Thoughts

-The dwarf pike cichlid offers something unique in the cichlid world: the sleek, predatory appeal of a pike cichlid in a package small enough for a standard aquarium.
-C. regani proves that you don’t need a monster tank to enjoy the fascinating hunting behavior, the alert intelligence, and the distinctive torpedo body shape that make pike cichlids so appealing.
+The dwarf pike cichlid offers something rare in the aquarium hobby: the predatory edge and torpedo elegance of a pike cichlid in a package that actually fits in a standard home aquarium.
+C. regani proves that you don’t need 100 gallons to enjoy the hunting behavior, the alert intelligence, and the distinctive body shape that make pike cichlids so compelling.

-Set up a well-planted tank with soft water, plenty of caves and driftwood, and a secure lid.
+Set up a planted tank with soft water, plenty of caves and driftwood, and a secure lid.
 Feed a carnivorous diet heavy on frozen and live foods.
-Add a pair or small group and give them time to settle in.
-You’ll have a fish that combines the predatory edge of a pike cichlid with the manageability of a dwarf species, and that’s a combination worth experiencing.
+Add a pair or small group and let them settle in.
+You’ll have a fish that combines the predatory personality of a pike cichlid with a size and temperament that opens it up to a whole range of keepers who’ve been on the wrong side of the genus reputation for too long.

 References